bgonc/bgonc/README.md

 # Hi there 👋 I'm Bruno

-IT student and Linux hobbyist based in Helsinki 🇫🇮.
+IT and Linux hobbyist based in Helsinki 🇫🇮.
 I learn by building things — most of what's here is me figuring stuff out as I go.

 - 🌱 Studying IT at [UAb](https://www.uab.pt) and working through Linux system administration (RHCSA track)